skupperproject/skupper-openshift-smoke-test-image/README.md

        completed, like the link creation or the test to run.
        If you need more time, you can specify it using this variable.
 It can be useful when using multiple clusters.

+## Specify the frontend and Lanyard image address

+   If for some reason you need to use a custom image for Lanyard and/or Frontend, you can specify them, this way :

+   "-- env LANYARDIMAGE=quay.io/alternative-lanyar"
+   ** This specifies the address of the lanyard image.
+By default it is quay.io/skupper/lanyard:latest

+   ""-- env FRONTENDIMAGE=quay.io/alternative-frontend
+   ** This specifies the address of the frontend image.
+By default it is quay.io/skupper/hello-world-frontend

+   If you are using Openshift, you must define the images in the YAML, this way :

+     - name: LANYARDIMAGE
+       value: "quay.io/alternative-lanyard"
+     - name: FRONTENDIMAGE
+       value : "quay.io/alternative-frontend"